Duke Nukem

 Duke Nukem is a video game series and media franchise created by the company Apogee Software Ltd. (now 3D Realms).
-The franchise follows the titular Duke Nukem as he battles against a military or extraterrestrial force.
+The franchise follows the titular Duke Nukem as he battles against a military or an extraterrestrial force.
 Originally a series of video games for personal computers, the series later expanded to have games released for various consoles by third-party developers.
 The first two games in the main series were 2D platformers, while later games have been a mix of first-person and third-person shooters.